ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>What I thought was a build-speed experiment turned into a lesson about who “fast” is actually for.
 Continue reading on Medium »</blockquote>

-<h3>6.
-JavaScript Temporal API — Dates and Times Are Finally Fixed - <a href="https://medium.com/@aniket_singh/javascript-temporal-api-dates-and-times-are-finally-fixed-4782ed740e8c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Aniket Singh`**

-<blockquote>The most exciting JavaScript feature in years — no more Moment.js, no more Date bugs
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
 I Had TypeScript in My Project but Wasn’t Really Using It - <a href="https://medium.com/@devjunmin/i-had-typescript-in-my-project-but-wasnt-really-using-it-6efcc5fca28f?source=rss------typescript_tips-5" target="_blank" rel="noopener noreferrer">link</a></h3>